hyperspy/hyperspy/doc/user_guide/visualisation.rst

     other iterable type for the ``cmap`` argument together with ``'single'`` for the ``colorbar`` argument.
 Such an input will cause a warning and instead set the ``colorbar`` argument to ``None``.

+.. versionadd: 1.4
+    By default or by setting the ``axes_replot`` bool argument to ``True``, adds the possibility to select and re-plot and axis in ``plot_images``.
+This is achieved by double clicking into this axis.
+Each click triggers a plot event, in which the selected signal is presented.
+This helps navigating through a panel with many figures by enlarging some of them and allowing comfortable zooming.

 .. _plot.spectra: